itretiy/two-card/README.md

 - `services` in real-world would contain async api services, but in our case gameService is used to mimic that communication (Note that for simplicity reasons gameService does not return promises)
 - `models` is probably the only major exception to the rules of the common redux app structure: we need them since we don't have any server-side communication and thus some stateful logic is placed there
 - `store` and the rest are usual redux app structure folders

+## Testing notes

+Tried to covered by tests as much as I could but due to time limitations didn't pay too much attention to testing details so please don't be too strict:)

 ## Tech stack